 Within five minutes of getting back in the kayak, we were jumping out of the kayak again to explore a little cove and slapping on our snorkels to see what we could find under the water.

 Here the coral was just below the surface with brightly colored fish that swam just inches from our masks.
-This was the best snorkeling we found around the island and it was a less traveled spot where only a few kayakers went.
+This was the best snorkeling we found around the island as it was a less traveled spot.

 The second bay we came across was a little larger with two or three long boats.
 The beach looked nice but it had a few people on it from those parked long boats.